- Treatment Options

 Like other forms of treatment, immunotherapies can cause serious side effects.
 They are normally administered by injection, which may engender swelling and rashes at the site of the shot.
 Interferons and interleukins can cause flu- like symptoms.
 They may affect blood pressure.
-Most trials require the patient’s doctor to obtain the immunotherapy agent and inject same in the doctor’s office.
+Most trials require the patient’s doctor to obtain the mesothelioma immunotherapy agent and inject the same in the doctor’s office.

-Larger clinical trials with more mesothelioma patients will offer a better look at how well immunotherapy works and what side effects it can cause.
+Larger clinical trials with more patients will offer a better look at how well mesothelioma immunotherapy works and what side effects it can cause.

 Other drugs are being studied for mesothelioma:

 - Atezolizumab (Tecentriq)

 - Pembrolizumab (Keytruda)